 I had flown in to be with her and with her two mostly adult children, my niece Alice and nephew Perry.
 The next two weeks were surreal, punctuated by bewilderment and occasional humor.

 Anne had always had problems with her heart, we knew that.
 She had suffered from Rheumatic Fever when she was two years old and it had left its print on her health; her cardiologist was optimistic but realistic.
 She and I had gone through the loss of the sister who was between us in age, Carol Sylvia, twenty years before.
 Carol had been 36 when she died of a heart attack.
-You don't like to think about what that might mean to about your own heart.
+You don't like to think about what that might mean to you about your own heart.

 Carol was just two years younger than Anne but no one would believe they were related.
 That was sort of amazing when both their last names were Pillsbury and they, unarguably, had the same parents.
 Anne was tall, skinny and dark haired with dark brown eyes.
 Carol was short, curvaceous, blond, and had huge, vivid blue eyes.
 Anne was a book worm who went on to major in math at UCLA.
 Carol went to secretarial school right out of high school and went on to dominate any job she took.
 Anne would become a mathematician for GE right out of college in 1958.

 Anne and I had talked just before she took off for the airport to finalize plans to take all of the kids to Disneyland as soon as she was back, mine and hers.
 When the phone rang that day I picked it up expecting to hear her voice.

 That waiting room was a long ways from Disneyland, no matter how you looked at it.
 There was too much time to think about how fragile life really is and about whether of not that still figure in the bed upstairs would wake up and see us.
 Twice a day we got to see her unmoving form for 45 minutes.